 Caution: Cereal is a high risk item for cross contamination so the general rule is buy only certified gluten free products.

 This the brand you'll find in my pantry for eating as a hot cereal and for baking.
 It's a Canadian gluten free product and they have several varieties including, quick cook, steel cut and some baking mixes.
 They are available at major supermarket chains as well as Bulk Barn.
-They can also be ordered through the website or
+They can also be ordered through the website or on amazon.

 Bob's Red Mill is a widely available brand and can be trusted.
 They offer a variety of gluten free products including several gluten free grains.
 They also carry non gluten free products so make sure you see gluten free on the label.